asbhogal/JSON-Mini-Project/README.md

 <h1>JSON Mini Project - Independent Supplier Stocklist</h1>

-A stocklist created using JSON which is then parsed to the console via JavaScript.
+A stocklist created using JSON.
+The data is then parsed to the console via JavaScript.
 This repo is currently under development.

 <strong>Features</strong><br>
  - Stores a list of products, along with their: